aaronbloomfield/slp/docs/hw6-iteration-checklist.md

 ### Grading ###

-5/5 if checklist if clear and complete
+5/5 if checklist is clear and complete

 4/5 if check list is missing 1 or 2 tasks